10 ways to use your SIS to build support for school culture

 Erin Pinterhttps://www.skyward.com/

 Erin Pinter is the vice president of customer success at Skyward.
-As vice president, she develops strategies to achieve the highest level of staff engagement as well as processes to encourage the highest standards needed to provide customer satisfaction.
+As vice president, she develop strategies to achieve the highest level of staff engagement as well as processes to encourage the highest standards needed to provide customer satisfaction.
 In her role she also motivates skilled professionals to drive customer outcomes, product adoption, and customer experience.
 In her free time, she enjoys cooking, boating, and spending time outdoors with her family.